gourmetjs/gourmet-ssr/docs/tutorial-6.md

 As a final step of this tutorial, we will deploy our production build to a Linux server running on an AWS EC2 instance.

-Because the main focus of this step is to show you the essence of building and deploying Gourmet SSR project in production environment, we will configure a single server manually to run everything on it.
+Because the main focus of this step is to show you the essence of building and deploying Gourmet SSR project in the production environment, we will configure a single server manually to run everything on it.

 In a real production though, you would need to consider other general issues such as distributed architecture, security, and DevOps workflow.